byemaxx/MetaX/Docs/MetaX_Cookbook.md

 Two steps will be applied:

 1. <u>Outlier Detection:</u> Users can select a method to mark outlier values as NaN.
+Then the rows `only contains NaN values and 0` will be removed.
+The remaining NaN values will be handled in the next step.

-2. <u>Outlier Handling:</u> First, peptides with NaN values in all samples will be removed.
-Then, users can choose a method to fill the remaining NaN values.
+2. <u>Outlier Handling:</u> Users can choose a method to fill the remaining NaN values.